 • Do mention your work experience, or volunteer work that you may have done or extra-curricular activities if they relate to your field. – For example, if you are going to apply to business school and you were on the basketball team you may think that it is not relevant.
 However if you learned leadership qualities, if you learned how to endure defeat, if you learned management skills by being captain of the basketball team, then it is relevant.
 You have to show the relevance.
 If you had a job after school, working in the college bookstore or you have done volunteer work at a hospital, this is relevant – you have learned management skills at the shop.
 You have learned to interact with people while you worked in the hospital.

-• Be definite in Custom Writing your application. – Don’t say – ‘I hope to do this’; ‘I might like to do that’.
+• Be definite in writing your application. – Don’t say – ‘I hope to do this’; ‘I might like to do that’.
 Say ‘I want to do this’, ‘I am planning to do this’, ‘I intend to do that’.
 Your language is definite.
 It is not hesitant and indecisive.

 • Don’t try to second-guess admissions faculty, as I have already said, and don’t flatter them. – Don’t say ‘I’ve always wanted to study at the University of Montana because I have heard that it is the best university in the world to study medicine.’
 It may not be and even if it is, it sounds like flattery.